Finding and Fixing Pronoun Reference Errors

 I never ride roller coasters because they make me throw up.

-In ancient Egypt, only the very rich were entombed; without sufficient funds the deceased just got buried in the sand.
+In ancient Egypt, only the very rich were entombed; without sufficient wealth, the deceased just got buried in the sand.

 Use who when you refer to people, famous animals, or named pets.
 Read these examples:

 Lenore, who refused a dish of ice cream, had to sit through fifteen minutes of yums and ooohs as we consumed ours.

 My little brother most resembles the Looney Tunes character Taz, who cannot sit still for more than a few seconds.